 How To Host A Successful Show On KCAA Radio

-Welcome From Our KCAA Family Of Broadcasters
+Welcome To Our KCAA Family Of Broadcasters

 As the CEO of KCAA, I have a vested interest in the long term success of your show.
 My suggestions are a product of many years of producing and distributing shows.
 Some shows have been on the air at KCAA for 10 years and others fail after the first 90 days.
 Either situation can happen and you must be prepared to push forward when you realize that hosting a show is real work, and success takes more time and tenacity than you could have imagined.

 Let's start by talking about the basic tools you will need for a successfukl show.
 Your most important tool is the one between your ears.
-To succeed as a broadcaster, you must have some native talent and the notivation to dedicate yourself to your show for at least one year.
+To succeed as a broadcaster, you must have some native talent and the motivation to dedicate yourself to your show for at least one year.
 The first year will be the most difficult and the least rewarding.
 Building an audience is not easy and finding your unique "voice" can take months.
 You may become frustrated and disappointed after a few months, and if that happens, push forward and keep pushing, just like you would if you were starting any other business.

 Start out with simple recording tools.
 A desktop, laptop or smart phone is all you will need to record your show.
 The most important software you will need is a good digital editor.
-The best one for independent broadcasters is called "Audacity".
+The best one for independent audio broadcasters is called "Audacity".
 You may download a Windows version here.
 A full selection, based upon your operating system is also available.
 Every day, I hear locally produced shows all across the radio dial that could be greatly improved to attract more listeners and gain essential advertiser support.

 (1) Create a theme for your show and name it accordingly.
 Format your show by segments into an hourly pie chart.
 In radio, we call it a “clock”.
 We will help you set up your show in this manner.
 This allows listeners to expect the same thing at a certain time during your show.
 For example, if you conduct regular guest interviews, start them at the same time of the hour, followed by listener call-ins after you and your guest have created interest in the subject matter.
-The general idea is to create a program "rhythm" and to be consistent and predictable.
-You may want to delay adding callers to your show for several weeks, and only after you become comfortable as a broadcaster and interviewer.

 (2) At the beginning of your program, and at the beginning of each subsequent segment, and at the end of your program, use the old rule that works for giving speeches: